-The schedule is under work, until it is ready, you can see below a selection of accepted sessions!
+The schedule is under work, until it is ready, you can see below the details of the accepted sessions!

 Event structure: